web-auth/doc/symfony-bundle/advanced-behaviors/register-authenticators.md

 You can directly use the `Webauthn\Bundle\Security\Guesser\CurrentUserEntityGuesser` as a Symfony service.
 It is designed to identify the user that is currently logged in.

-In the example herafter where the current user is guessed using a controller parameter.
+In the following example the current user is guessed using a controller parameter.
 This can be used when an administrator is adding an authenticator to another user account.

 {% code title="App\Guesser\FromQueryParameterGuesser.php" lineNumbers="true" %}
 ```php